softwareguru/airflowsummit-website/content/speakers/vikram-koka/_index.md

 linkedin: https://www.linkedin.com/in/vikramkoka/
 events:
  - 2023
+ - 2024
 ---

-Engineering leader at Astronomer.io with a passion for building high performance teams and innovative products.
+Engineering leader at Astronomer.io and Airflow Committer with a passion for building high performance teams and innovative products.